Coffee with the Curator

 Sundays, 10 am - 12 pm

-Join Curator David Martin as he leads an intimate group through our featured exhibitions in our Coffee with the Curator series.
+Join Curator David Martin as he leads an intimate group through our featured exhibition in our Coffee with the Curator series.
 These discussions will cover our rotating featured shows, and will explore the personal lives and relationships of the artists behind the work.
 After the tour, enjoy pastries and coffee while David gives an in-depth lecture on the exhibition.

 $18 for non-members